Andrejkf/solution_behavioral_cloning_p3t1/report.md

 More accurated data collection.
 To be honest, in most of mycollected data steering angle values were in most cases close to zero, so better data collection and non relevant data filtering should be added.
 To perform better on track 2 (challenge track), collection of data images from seccond track in addition to the two previously mentioned  steps could be applied.
-A simple PID controller for proportional, diferentiation, Integrator controller should be adde
+A simple PID controller for proportional, diferentiation, Integrator controller should be added by the student to the file drive.py to make the model work better.